Tzongjie/BT4222_GoldenTap/stock_prediction/README.md

 - Imports keras package for building LSTM models
 - Sets the hyperparameters of the model.
 Tuning is also carried out in this section
 - Fits the model with the training data
+- Saves each model while tuning.
+Our final model is named 'final_model.h5'

 ## 2.3 Predicting Future Stock Prices
 - Uses the trained model to test and predict the future stock prices